byronbytes/NoLexa/README.md

 ## Support
 You may donate if this application has helped you, donating can help me develop better software for everyone to use, and it would be very appreciated.
 Even $1 makes a huge difference.
 These funds would go to better development of other projects such as Tasks, NoLexa, and LiteTools as a business.
+There are different options of donating such as Patreon and PayPal.

 [Patreon](https://patreon.com/byronbytes)